vladrad/hangman/README.md

     Error code: 400
     invalid_field - example {"guess":["Only a-z and A-Z characters are allowed."]}
-    game_not_found - sent back when the game id cannot be found game_finished - when modfying the game and the state is either LOSS or WIN
+    game_finished - when modfying the game and the state is either LOSS or WIN

+    Error code: 404
+    game_not_found - sent back when the game id cannot be found

 When posting a guess to the API the reflected game state will be returned as well.
 Guesses left can be calculated by taking 8 - size(incorrect_guesses).